ppetrovtv/pine_script_docs/source/essential/Strategies.rst

     strategy.entry("buy", strategy.long, when=counter > 2)

-If you apply this example to a chart, you can see that the exit order has been filled despite the fact that it had been generated only once before the entry order to be closed was placed.
-However, the next entry was not closed before the end of the calculation as the exit command has already been triggered.
+If you apply this example to a chart, you can see that the exit order is filled despite the fact that it has been generated only once, before the entry order to be closed was placed.
+However, the next entry was not closed before the end of the calculation, as the exit command has already been triggered.